dpranantha/dpranantha.github.io/_posts/2021-01-06-accessing-and-transforming-objects-in-kotlin-via-reflect.md

    val nullableDateTime: DateTime?)
 ```

-Then, we can simply transform it into Google BigQuery TableRow model like below.
+Then, we can simply transform the ExampleClass above into the Google BigQuery TableRow model as below.

 ```kotlin
 val example = ExampleClass("s", 1.0, null, true, 1, 0.1, 2.0f, null)